RTSProductions/RTSEngine/README.md

 ```
 A vector 2 for position, a vector 2 for scale, a string for the directory of the sprite, and a string for the tag.
 DIRECTORY:
-To get the directory of a sprite got to `RTSEngine\RTSEngine\Assets\Sprites\PNG` these are all the avalable sprites, if a sprite isn't in here or a folder wich
+To get the directory of a sprite got to `RTSEngine\RTSEngine\Assets\Sprites\PNG` these are all the avalible sprites, if a sprite isn't in here or a folder which
 contains sprites isn't here make sure to move it to `RTSEngine\RTSEngine\Assets\Sprites\PNG`

 TAG:
-A tag can be used to group many sprites and do things like only colliding with a serten tag
+A tag can be used to group many sprites and do things like only colliding with a certain tag
 ```cs
 if (sprite.IsColliding("Ground"))
 {